Yangdup Lama

-Yangdup Lama is bartender, bar-owner, entrepreneur, author and mixologist based in India and is known to be one of India's finest mixologists.
+Yangdup Lama is an Indian bartender, bar-owner, entrepreneur, author and mixologist.
+He is known to be one of India's finest mixologists.

-Lama has been featured by drinks international magazine in the Bar World 100 list of most influential people in the global beverage industry 2020, the first Indian to feature on this list.
+Lama has been featured by Drinks International magazine in the Bar World 100 list of most influential people in the global beverage industry 2020, the first Indian to feature on this list.
 This follows the feat of having his bar Sidecar win a coveted spot as India's best bar in 2021 and the Asia's 50 Best Bars awards 2020 and 2021 and the Joint Nikka Highest Climber Award 2021.
+Lama also co-founded the India Bartenders Week, which debuted in 2025.